-I’m a writer, so I can fortunately do my work anywhere in the world.
-I’m currently blogging about our experiences and working on a couple of books.
-I also do some freelance writing and, of course, I’m growing a baby!
+I’m a writer, so I can, fortunately, do my work anywhere in the world.
+I’m currently blogging about our experiences and recently published my first book, Emerald and the Elf King.
+I also do some freelance writing and, of course, I’m taking care of our two kids!

 What’s the hardest part about expat life?

-Well, even though we’re expats, we probably aren’t having the typical expat experience.
-Moving around so much, we pretty much live out of suitcases (three suitcases per person to be exact) and we’re constantly challenged to adjust to new cultures (and time zones) and try to learn new languages.
-We also have no idea where we’re going to be from a month-to-month (sometimes even week-to-week) basis.
+Well, even though we were expats, we probably didn’t have the typical expat experience while we were in the roving program.
+Moving around so much, we pretty much lived out of suitcases (three suitcases per person to be exact) and we constantly had to adjust to new cultures (and time zones) and try to learn new languages.
+We had no idea where we’re going to be from a month-to-month (sometimes even week-to-week) basis.

 Is it worth it?